Corporate Governance

 Basic Perspective on Corporate Governance

 Toyota Industries regards the most important managerial task is to earn trust broadly from society and enhance our corporate value on a stable, long-term basis.
-We aim to do this task based on our Basic Philosophy and earnestly fulfilling our social responsibilities.
-Our basic focus is on contributing to the creation of an enriched society through business activities, and we believe it is essential to cultivate good relationships with stakeholders, including shareholders, customers, business partners,creditors, local communities and employees.
+We aim to do this task based on our Basic Philosophy and by earnestly fulfilling our social responsibilities.
+Our basic focus is on contributing to the creation of an enriched society through business activities, and we believe it is essential to cultivate good relationships with stakeholders, including shareholders, customers, business partners, creditors, local communities and employees.

 Accordingly, we strive to enhance our corporate governance in order to maintain and improve management efficiency, fairness and transparency.
 For example, we have established a structure to quickly and flexibly respond to changes in the business environment and have been working to augment management oversight and ensure the timely disclosure of information.